-Charleston’s beaches are so easy to get to, there’s really no need for any massive planning.
+The best Charleston beaches are so easy to get to, there’s really no need for any massive planning.
 You’ll be close to plenty of local restaurants, public restrooms and stores.
 All you really need to worry about is getting there (and back).

-Getting to Charleston’s Beaches
+Getting to the Best Charleston Beaches

 The easiest way to get to Charleston’s beaches is by car.
 If you don’t have a car, you can still get to some of the beaches — just not as easily.